BY GRAPHIC PRODUCTS STAFFminute read

 However, each of these names refers to the same thing – a symbol used on a GHS label to identify hazards.

-OSHA's Hazard Communication Standard (HCS) defines nine hazard pictograms (Link to the GHS Pictogram article just submitted), one of which is optional.
+OSHA's Hazard Communication Standard (HCS, or HazCom 2012) defines nine hazard pictograms, one of which is optional.
 By specifying standard hazard pictograms the HCS ensures consistency in the labeling of all chemicals, eliminating confusion and making the labels easier to understand.

 OSHA requires that labels be used to inform workers about chemical hazards, and that those labels include hazard pictograms.
 The hazard pictograms quickly and accurately alert users to the types of hazards resulting from exposure to the chemical.